yesthecarlos/AnimalShelter.Solution/README.md

 * .NET 5
 * EF Core 5
 * MySQL
-* Identity
-* Swagger / Swashbuckle
+* Swagger / Swashbuckle 5.6.3

 ## Description

-_This project uses C#, .NET 5, EF Core 5, MySQL, Identity, the MVC pattern, and a Code First approach to create an animal shelter overview program that allows the user to login and maintain a database for an animal shelter.
-The app welcomes the user and allows them view, add, and remove animals from a database._
+_This project uses C#, .NET 5, EF Core 5, and MySQL to create an animal shelter API that allows the user to connect to and maintain a database for an animal shelter.
+The API endpoints allow for viewing, adding, editing, and removing animals from the database.
+It uses the Swashbuckle implementation of Swagger tooling to generate documentation based on the OpenAPI specification._

 ## Setup and Use